 - Is what I want to achieve realistic?

-Making sure you are well prepared for your surgery can not only reduce the risk of complications occurring, but can also help you during your recovery.
+Ensuring you are well prepared for your surgery can reduce the risk of complications occurring and help you during your recovery.

 Speak to your GP

-As hair loss can be caused by a number of medical conditions, it is important that you speak to your GP before you go in for a consultation with a hair specialist.
+As a number of medical conditions can cause hair loss, it is important that you speak to your GP before you go in for a consultation with a hair specialist.
 Your GP will examine you and run any necessary tests to ensure that the hair loss cannot be treated medically first.

 Your surgeon will tell you how you should prepare your hair before treatment.

-They may ask that you do not cut it for a certain period of time before the treatment, so that you have enough hair that can be used for the transplant.
+They may ask that you do not cut your hair for a certain period of time before the treatment so that you have enough hair to be used for the transplant.
 They may also ask you to massage your treatment area leading up to the procedure to help soften the skin.

 General preparation tips